-Study participants like Dr. Dewayne Nash (see video below) have found that being part of our clinical trials has helped him in ways he never expected.
+Study participants like Dewayne Nash, M.D., (see video below) have found that participating in our clinical trials has helped him in ways he never expected.

 Sponsor: Eli Lilly

 People with mild cognitive impairment who do not currently adhere to a regular fitness program are needed for a one-year study that will compare individually tailored, supervised aerobic exercise training with flexibility and stretching training.
 The trial researchers will investigate the effects of exercise on cognitive and cardiovascular health, as well as changes in proteins known to damage and/or protect the brain.
-Call Zohre German, 214-648-2952 or Candace Hill, 214-345-4665 for information.
+Call Zohre German at 214-648-2952 or Candace Hill at 214-345-4665 for information.

 COGNITIVE TRAINING FOR MILD MEMORY COMPLAINTS